andrei-pastukhou/FrontCamp/task6.2/readme.md

-# Task 6.1 to frontcamp #
+# Task 6.2 to frontcamp #
-According to task this project is implementation of REST API service.
+According to task this project is implementation of REST API service and storage is db mongo.
+And Also this project provide possibility to registration and login to this app.

 To run this project you need already installed mongodb and Node.js with npm in your local machine, or have web servers with installed mongo db and node.js